 When you’re traveling with kids, you want to make sure you have as much space for them to run around as possible.
 If you visit during the warm months of late spring and summer, then you’ll be able to enjoy more activities.
 Beaches and outdoor festivals are popular activities for families around here.

 Early fall is another great time to visit New Jersey, as that’s when the apple-picking season is well underway.
 Wide-open farm spaces are the perfect place for the little ones to safely run off their energy!

 When to Visit New Jersey to Avoid Crowds

 Tourism season is from May through early September in New Jersey which lends to bigger crowds.
-This is especially the case in popular destinations such as Atlantic City.
+This is especially the case in popular New Jersey cities such as Atlantic City.